 The Best Multivitamins for Men in 2014

 Would you like to increase your energy and improve your well-being?
 Do you hope that taking multivitamins will help you do just that?
 I am afraid you may be disappointed.
-Most of the vitamin supplements that are available on the market today are not effective, and are often just a waste of money.
-Many supplements are made from sub-standard ingredients that are not absorbed well and may pass through the body without any beneficial effect.
+The reality is that most of the vitamin supplements available on the market today are not effective, and are often just a waste of your money.
+Many supplements are made with sub-standard ingredients that are not absorbed well and may pass through the body without any beneficial effect.